- Fieldwork campaigns providing wide research skills in the Arctic environment (e.g. Greenland or Iceland)

 Partners and collaboration

-Depending on the location of fieldwork, the student would be eligible to become involved in and seek support from the Arctic multi-disciplinary Kangerlussuaq International Research Network (KAIRN – Greenland) and/or the broader, global High Latitude and Cold Climate Dust Network.
-Both are highly active groups of international researchers that meet regularly.
+Depending on the location of fieldwork, the student would be eligible to become involved in and seek support from members of the Arctic multi-disciplinary Kangerlussuaq International Research Network (KAIRN – Greenland) and/or the broader, global High Latitude and Cold Climate Dust Network.
+Both are experienced and active groups of international researchers, members of which will provide additional support specific to the chosen field study region.

-To integrate the field data with dust models, there will be the excellent opportunity to collaborate with Dr Kerstin Schepanski, an internationally renowned dust modeller at the Leibniz Institute for Tropospheric Research (TROPOS), Leipzig, Germany.
+To integrate the field data with dust models, there will be the excellent opportunity to collaborate with Prof. Kerstin Schepanski, an internationally renowned dust modeller at the Freie Universität Berlin, Germany

-For further information about this project, please contact Prof Jo Bullard (J.E.Bullard@lboro.ac.uk) or Dr Matthew Baddock (firstname.lastname@example.org).
-For enquiries about the application process, please contact the School of Social Sciences & Humanities (email@example.com).
-Please quote CENTA when completing the application form: http://www.lboro.ac.uk/study/apply/research/.
+For further information about this project, please contact Prof Jo Bullard ([email protected]) or Dr Matthew Baddock ([email protected]).
+For general information about CENTA and the application process, please visit the CENTA website: www.centa.ac.uk For enquiries about the application process, please contact the School of Social Sciences & Humanities ([email protected]).
+Please quote LU2_CENTA when completing the application form: http://www.lboro.ac.uk/study/apply/research/.

 Planning and preparation for a first field season in late Spring, timed with peak dust emissions.
 Analysis and interpretation of initial dataset and field samples.